-This is the three distinct settings areas for the Configuration window for example P_04 Precipitation_Fe-C_Cemetite.tcu.
+There are three distinct settings areas for the Configuration window for example P_04_Precipitation Fe-C_Cemetite.
 In this case, Show Details is expanded to show the Precipitate Phase settings.

 You can change these settings locally for a specific Calculator or globally for some defaults in the Options window (a different location than the tab).